The Ethical Guidelines for the Upaya Sangha of Tucson are organized according to the following sections:

 We who are given the responsibilities of leadership and teaching within our sangha acknowledge that we are first of all continuing students of the Great Way.
 We also acknowledge there are power differentials in our relationships and that with leadership our words and actions carry even greater weight than might otherwise be the case.
 Accordingly, we agree to bind ourselves consciously to a code of conduct that nurtures our community as well as our own continuing practice.

 We already have committed to walk the way of the Bodhisattva Vows.
-From these precepts we find an outline for our lives.
+From these vows and the Bodhisattva precepts we find an outline for our lives.
 As leaders and teachers our first continuing commitment is to not knowing.
 Our second is to walk this path with humility.
 Our third is to accept correction as generously as it may be offered.
-Through these vows and the guidelines listed below we seek to cultivate a community of openness, generosity and wisdom.
+Through these vows, precepts, commitments, and the guidelines listed below we seek to cultivate a community of openness, generosity and wisdom.

 Everyone who is invited to leadership as a transmitted teacher, guest teacher, practice leader, or Steering Committee member within the Upaya Sangha of Tucson agrees to conduct himself or herself in accordance with this Ethics Code.

 All leaders of our sangha, including transmitted and guest teachers, practice leaders, and Steering Committee members may avail themselves of the complaint procedure described here, as may any others who participate in our sangha activities.